Supported platforms

 (tick) macOS (including Apple silicon)

-• For Linux, you should create a dedicated user to run Bamboo.
-Bamboo runs as the user it is invoked under and can potentially be abused.
+Good to know: In Linux, create a dedicated user to run Bamboo.
+Bamboo runs as the user it is invoked as and can potentially be abused.
 See Installing Bamboo on Linux.

 Databases